wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 Beginning in version 0.8.0, the Azure PowerShell installation includes the Azure Resource Manager module in addition to the Azure module.
 This new module enables you to script the deployment of resource groups.

-For more information, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager)
+For more information, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager/)

 ### Azure Resource Explorer ###

 This [preview tool](https://resources.azure.com) enables you to explore the JSON definitions of all the resource groups in your subscription and the individual resources.
 In the tool, you can edit the JSON definitions of a resource, delete an entire hierarchy of resources, and create new resources.
-The information readily available in this tool is very helpful for template authoring because it shows you what properties you need to set for a particular type of resource, the correct values, etc. You can even create your resource group in the [Azure Management Portal](https://manage.windowsazure.cn/), then inspect its JSON definitions in the explorer tool to help you templatize the resource group.
+The information readily available in this tool is very helpful for template authoring because it shows you what properties you need to set for a particular type of resource, the correct values, etc. You can even create your resource group in the [Azure Portal](https://portal.azure.cn/), then inspect its JSON definitions in the explorer tool to help you templatize the resource group.

 ### Deploy to Azure button ###